rafl/nanomsg-raw/README.md

 ## Survey protocol

-Allows to broadcast a survey to multiple locations and gather the responses.
+Allows one to broadcast a survey to multiple locations and gather the responses.

 ### Socket Types